DSR: Direct Simultaneous Registration for Multiple 3D Images: Methodology

-It is shown from $J_{ij}$ in (\ref{one_derivative}) that there is only one nonzero element 1 in each row of $J_M$.
-This nonzero element means the voxel ${\bf p}_j$ is observed in the local frame $i$.
-One voxel, e.g. ${\bf p}_j$, may be observed in different local frames, thus there may be more than one element whose values are equal to 1 in each column of $J_M$.
-It is easy to know that the columns of the matrix $J_M$ are linearly independent from its structure so that $J_{M}(J_{M}^{\top}J_{M})^{-1} J_{M}^{\top}$ is a projection matrix~\cite{strang1993introduction}.
-According to the observed status of panoramic image in the local frames which is indicated by the structure of $J_{M}$, we have $J_M{\bf x}_M = {\bf A}$, i.e. ${\bf A}$ is in the column space \cite{strang1993introduction} of $J_M$.
-Therefore, the first term on the right side of (\ref{derive_Schur1}) becomes:
+It is shown from $J_{ij}({\bf x})$ that there is one and only one nonzero element 1 in each row of $J_M$.
+The nonzero element means the voxel ${\bf p}_j$ is observed in the local frame $i$ and corresponds to the intensity difference $e_{ij}= M({\bf p}_{j})-I_i({\bf p}_{ij})$.
+Therefore, according to the observed status of the panoramic image in the local frames which is indicated by the structure of $J_{M}$, it can be easily deduced that $ {\bf A}=J_M{\bf x}_M $.
+Substituting $ {\bf A}$ to the first term on the right side of (\ref{Eq7}), we have:

-Then, (\ref{Schur1}) becomes:
+Then, (\ref{Eq5}) becomes:

-which is independent of intensities ${\bf x}_M$ of panoramic image $M$.
-Note that $\bf B$ is not in the column space of $J_M$, thus $ J_{M}(J_{M}^{\top}J_{M})^{-1} J_{M}^{\top}{\bf B} \neq {\bf B}$.
-Therefore, we can solve the poses using (\ref{derive_Schur2}) in the proposed DBA algorithm only, which is equivalent to solving the complete DBA problem in (\ref{overall_cost}).
-For distinction, we call this method as Direct Simultaneous Registration (DSR).
+{which indicates that the step change $\Delta {\bf x}_{ \xi}$ is independent of intensities ${\bf x}_M$ in every GN iteration.
+Therefore, obtaining the optimal poses is independent of the intensities of panoramic image $M$ during the optimization process.} {\bf Q.E.D.}

+Although $H_{MM}$ in (\ref{Eq9}) has a huge dimension due to the large number of intensities in $M$, $H_{MM}$ is sparse and diagonal because of the sparse structure of $J_M$. {The value of a diagonal element represents the number of times that the corresponding voxel of $M$ has been observed in the local frames in the current iteration.} So, the inverse of diagonal matrix $H_{MM}$ can be easily computed by {finding the inverse of each diagonal element}, which makes solving (\ref{Eq9}) efficient.

+Such an independent property of DBA is very attractive since it allows us to optimize the poses only using (\ref{Eq9}), which is equivalent to solving the complete DBA problem using (\ref{Eq4}).
+A 3D image typically contains millions of voxels but we only need six parameters to represent its pose.
+Therefore, the independence of optimizing poses to intensities can greatly help us reduce the dimension of the solution space.
+For distinction with DBA, we call this method DSR.

+In addition, after $\hat{\bf x}_{\xi}$ is obtained, the NLLS problem in (\ref{Eq2}) becomes a linear least-squares problem.
+Therefore, if required, we can calculate the optimal panoramic image easily in only one step from the following closed-form formula: